MeloriWeiss/tik-talk-backend/README.md

 1) Run `docker-compose build` to build containers
 2) Run `docker-compose up` to start containers

-## Database preparation
+## Databases preparation

-Run the last `4` commands from the `Makefile's` from each microservice directory
+Services, database connections, migrations creation and application, and seeding will be performed `automatically`

+## Application management

+The main commands for managing microservices are listed in the `Makefile` located in each service's directory

+You can execute these commands from `any` directory since the operations are performed within `Docker` containers

 ## Using the app